ibel123/classification-clustering-outlier-analysis/README.md

 **Student No:** 230070288
 **Reg No:** 23/U/08288/PS
 **Course Unit:** Data Mining
-**Institution:** Makerere University — School of Statistics and Planning
+**Institution:** Makerere University, School of Statistics and Planning

 ## Project Overview